Study in New Zealand

 - You must note that the country is stocked with eminent institutions encompassing a countrywide network of English language schools.
 Plus, all the institutions are regarded all over the world and recognized tertiary education providers.

-- The need of an International student to study in New Zealand varies from diploma to the certificate to masters and doctoral degrees.
+- The need for an International student to study in New Zealand varies from diploma to the certificate to masters and doctoral degrees.

 - To confirm that both the individuals and government are investing in quality training, assessment and education, the government has established nationally recognized procedures of quality assurance.

-- New Zealand Qualifications Authority (NZQA) is a responsible authority for registering and approving all courses and national qualifications provided at private training set ups and polytechnics.
+- New Zealand Qualifications Authority (NZQA) is responsible authority for registering and approving all courses and national qualifications provided at private training setups and polytechnics.

 - New Zealand Vice-Chancellor’s Committee (NZVCC) handles approving all kinds of diplomas, graduates and undergraduates programs offered by country’s universities.